BerliozFramework/BerliozDocs/guides/queues.md

 - **`queue:worker`** — Start a worker to process queue jobs
 - **`queue:purge`** — Purge all jobs from queues
-- **`queue:size`** — Display queue sizes
+- **`queue:size`** — Display queue monitoring metrics

+### Queue monitoring

+> 🆕 **Info**: *Since version 3.1*

+The `queue:size` command can now expose more than queue length.
+Depending on the backend, it can report:

+- `size`: number of jobs ready to be consumed
+- `waitTime`: age in seconds of the oldest consumable job
+- `delayed`: number of delayed jobs waiting to become available

+See the [Queue CLI commands](../cli/queues.md#queuesize) page for output formats and Prometheus examples.

 ## Custom queue factories

 The package includes factories for Database, AWS SQS, and Memory queues.
-To use other backends (Redis, AMQP, or your own), you can write a custom factory.
+To use other backends (Redis, RabbitMQ/AMQP, or your own), you can write a custom factory.

 A factory must implement the `QueueFactory` interface: